NuciforaNicolas/CyberHunter/README.md

 # CyberHunter
  My first 2D platform game made in Unity, for Video Game development exam (University of catania).
- This is a educational project, made with the porpoise to learn unity and c#.
+ This is a educational project, made with the purpose to learn unity and C#.

 ![SplashScreen](/Screenshots/splashscreen.PNG)

 ## Screenshot 1